michiel-rondelez/immo-eliza-wolves-analysis/README.md

-# immo-eliza-teamname-analysis

-🏠 Immo Eliza – Data Cleaning & Analysis
+##🏠 Immo Eliza – Data Cleaning & Analysis

 This project focuses on cleaning, analyzing, and exploring a real dataset from the Belgian real estate market.
 The work was done in a group and follows a classic data analysis workflow: cleaning, normalization, visual exploration, and preparing the dataset for modeling.